 The results of the County’s program at the Hilltop have been eye-opening: 746 deer have been removed over the past 10 years.
 This equates to an average of more than 160 deer per square mile, an extraordinarily high deer density, and many times higher than the 20 per square mile that wildlife biologists and forest ecologists recommend for a healthy, balanced ecosystem where all wildlife — not just deer — can flourish.
 Decades of high deer numbers and browse damage have seriously degraded the Hilltop’s ability to regenerate, and it will take a generation of maintaining a reduced deer population for the Reservation’s ecosystem to recover (see recommendations in our Ecological Assessment).

 There have been small signs of improvement since Essex County began its program in the Hilltop – more native shrub and tree seedlings are growing and surviving to maturity, and more songbirds are being observed.
 However, the County’s efforts must be continued into the foreseeable future.
 The Reservation’s 284 acres are surrounded by 10 square miles of suburban housing — Verona, Cedar Grove and North Caldwell — and those towns are currently doing nothing to control their own deer herds.
-This means deer numbers are only being reduced in 5% of that total area …. all while the deer already living in the surrounding 9.5 square miles are busy eating, reproducing and increasing in number …. with some eventually making their way back into the Reservation.
+This means deer numbers are only being reduced in 5% of that total area …. all while the deer already living in the surrounding 9.5 square miles are busy eating, reproducing and increasing in number …. and eventually making their way back into the Reservation.